Sneaker679/ibmq_green_dvmc/quantum_computer_codes/README.md

 - channel : Channel to connect to.
 To connect to IBM quantum computers, input 'ibm_quantum'
 - token : Refer to your IBM account for your token.
 - backend_device : Name of the device to run the simulation on.
 The list of available backends is on the IBM website.
 The link is provided [here](https://quantum-computing.ibm.com/services/resources?tab=yours).
+- custom_qubits : Inside this list, specify the qubits to be used on the quantum computer.
+If left empty, it will try to find the best qubits, although the code might make mistakes and also not work if the circuit is insufficiently big.
+- optimisation_level : How much runtime is optimized.
+See qiskit's documentation for more info on this parameter.
+- resilience_level : How much the execution resists noise.
+See qiskit's documentation for more info on this parameter. max_execution_time : Maximum runtime of the job.
+Leave it to None to not apply any limits.
+- execution (dict) : Dictionnary containing some important parameters, like the number of shots of the circuit.
+Shots are the number of time a single circuit is ran for a single measure.
+More shots mean less noise, but longer runtimes.
 - recover_jobs: Boolean that dictates if the code should try to recover jobs that were already ran on IBM quantum.
 - job_ids : Dictionnary that contains the jobs ids of the jobs to be recovered.
 Format : {'job0':'id1', 'job3':'id3',...}.
 Downside is that you have to know in what order the jobs were sent.